downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 deletion of items.

-- `isOpen`: tells `useMultipleSelection` if `dropdown` is closed and only then it can have focus moved to items or remove items by keyboard.
+- `isOpen`: tells `useMultipleSelection` if `dropdown` is closed and only then it can have focus moved from dropdown to selected items by keyboard.

 Optional properties: